GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 [Each day was a component](https://github.com/GoogleChromeLabs/designcember/blob/main/src/components/Days/Day1.astro) that fetched status from a
 [build time data store](https://github.com/GoogleChromeLabs/designcember/blob/main/src/components/Days/day.store.js).
 This let us run template logic before the HTML reached the browser.
 The logic would determine if the day should show its tooltip or not, as inactive days don't have pop ups.

 Builds are run every hour and the build time data store would unlock a new day when the build server was past midnight.
-Self updating and self sufficient little systems to keep the site up to date.
+These self-updating and self-sufficient little systems keep the site up to date.

 ### Scoped styles and Open Props

 Astro [scopes styles written inside its component model](https://docs.astro.build/guides/styling/), which made distributing the workload amongst many team members easier, and also made using [Open Props](https://open-props.style/) fun.
-The [Open Props normalize.css](https://unpkg.com/open-props/normalize.min.css) styles came in helpful with the adaptive (light and dark) theme, as well as helping wrangle content like paragraphs and headers.
+The [Open Props normalize.css](https://unpkg.com/open-props/normalize.min.css) styles came in handy with the adaptive (light and dark) theme, as well as helping wrangle content like paragraphs and headers.

 As early adopters of Astro, we ran into a few snags with PostCSS.
 For example, we weren't able to update to the [latest Astro version](https://astro.build/blog/astro-021-release/) due to too many build issues.
 More time could be spent here, optimizing the build and developer workflows.

 ## Flexible containers

 Some windows grow and shrink, maintaining [aspect ratio](/aspect-ratio) to preserve their art.
 We used some other windows to showcase the power of component-based architecture with container queries.
 Container queries meant windows could own their individual responsive styling information and readjust based on their own sizes.
-Some windows went from narrow to wide, and needed to adjust the size of the media within them and the placement of that media.
+Some windows went from narrow to wide and needed to adjust the size of the media within them, as well as the placement of that media.

 {% Img src="image/HodOHWjMnbNw56hvNASHWSgZyAf2/ssFflPRQrTum3fbwkAWZ.png", alt="A demonstration of how the windows change as they have more space.", width="800", height="383" %}